catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 [Alaska Energy Data Gateway](https://akenergygateway.alaska.edu/)), and some ISOs publish regularly-updated operational data (e.g., [CAISO's hourly data](https://www.caiso.com/todays-outlook)).
-- For analysis-ready data: projects such as the [Public Utility Data Liberation (PUDL) project](https://catalystcoop-pudl.readthedocs.io/en/latest/index.html), [PowerGenome](https://github.com/PowerGenome/PowerGenome?tab=readme-ov-file), **TODO: some more examples** publish pre-processed data that addresses many of the common foundational challenges that make federal energy data hard to work with.
+- For analysis-ready data: projects such as the [Public Utility Data Liberation (PUDL) project](https://catalystcoop-pudl.readthedocs.io/en/latest/index.html), [PowerGenome](https://github.com/PowerGenome/PowerGenome?tab=readme-ov-file), Gridstatus, and others publish pre-processed data that addresses many of the common foundational challenges that make federal energy data hard to work with.

 :::: keypoints

 * Open data principles such as reproducibility, transparency, and collaboration make it easier to share, interpret, and build upon research projects.
-* A data research project cycles through choosing a topic, initial explorations, forming a hypothesis, developing models and analyses, running experiments, and analyzing and publishing results.
-Data tasks such as gathering, loading, cleaning, and debugging are guaranteed at the beginning of the process, and may recur throughout as new data needs arise.
+* Data tasks such as gathering, loading, cleaning, and debugging are guaranteed at the beginning of a research project, and may recur throughout as new data needs arise and problems are revealed.
 Collaborate early & collaborate often to avoid pitfalls and more easily climb out of the ones you do fall into.
 * This course will discuss data acquisition, cleaning & processing, and collaboration.

 ::::